Old Testament (OT)

 Topics selected deal with significant issues related to Old Testament studies.
 May be repeated for credit.

-OT 6251 Interpreting the Pentateuch and Former Prophets - 3 Hours
+OT 6262 Interpreting the Former Prophets - 2 Hours

-Utilizing skills acquired in OT 6251, students will further develop exegetical competence in the Hebrew text of the Latter Prophets (Isaiah through Ezekiel, the Twelve, and Daniel).
-The course will advance the student's understanding of Hebrew poetry, its forms and techniques.
-Working in selected poetic and narrative texts, students will examine key structural, contextual, thematic, critical, and theological issues.
-Students will apply learned exegetical methodology to various genres within these books.
+Utilizing skills acquired in OT 5251 and OT 5252, students further develop exegetical competence in the Hebrew text of the Latter Prophets (Isaiah, Jeremiah, Ezekiel, the Twelve, and Daniel).
+The course advances the student's understanding of Hebrew poetry and its forms and techniques.
+Working in selected poetic and narrative texts, students examine key structural, contextual, thematic, critical, and theological issues.
+Students apply learned exegetical methodology to various genres within these books.
 May not be audited.
-Course must be taken in sequence.
-Prerequisites: OT 6251; and OT 5000 (with a grade of 'C-' or better) or passing the OT portion of the Standard Bible Content Test.
+Prerequisites: OT 5252, OT 5001, and OT 5002 with a grade of C-or better or passing the OT portion of the Standard Bible Content Test.

-Culminating on the skills attained in OT 6251 and OT 6252, students will cultivate increased exegetical competence in the Hebrew text of the poetic books (Psalms, Job, Proverbs, Song of Songs, Ecclesiastes, Lamentations) and post-exilic narrative (Ezra/Nehemiah, Esther, Chronicles).
-Advanced consideration of Hebrew poetry will facilitate work in selected poetic and narrative texts.
-Students will examine key structural, contextual, thematic, critical, and theological issues.
-Students will apply learned exegetical methodology to various genres within these books.
+Culminating on the skills attained in OT 5251 and OT 5252, students cultivate increased exegetical competence in the Hebrew text of the poetic and wisdom books (Psalms, Job, Proverbs, Song of Songs, Ecclesiastes, Lamentations) and post-exilic narratives Ezra/Nehemiah, Esther, Chronicles).
+Advanced consideration of Hebrew poetry facilitates work in selected poetic and narrative texts.
+Students examine key structural, contextual, thematic, critical, and theological issues.
+Students apply learned exegetical methodology to various genres within these books.
 May not be audited.
-Course must be taken in sequence.
-Prerequisites: OT 6251; OT 6252; and OT 5000 (with a grade of 'C-' or better) or passing the OT portion of the Standard Bible Content Test.
+Prerequisites: OT 5251, OT 5252, OT 5001, and OT 5002 with a grade of C- or passing the OT portion of the Standard Bible Content Test.

 A department-specific Major Comprehensive Exam required in some MA programs.
 Registration should be completed at the beginning of the semester for the regularly scheduled exam date later that semester.
 Credit is posted when the Exam is passed; No Credit if the Exam is failed or not completed.